 Magnify Glass Pros

-- Cashback program: This card has a feature uncommon to other secure cards — a cashback program.
-You earn 2% cash back at restaurants or gas stations on up to $1,000 in combined purchases each quarter.
-Plus 1% cash back on all other credit card purchases.
+- Cashback program: This card has a feature uncommon to other secured cards — a cashback program.
+You earn 2% cash back at Gas stations and Restaurants on up to $1,000 in combined purchases each quarter.
+Plus, earn unlimited 1% cash back on all other purchases – automatically.

 - Cashback Match™: Discover will match ALL the cash back you’ve earned at the end of your first year, automatically.
 There’s no signing up.
 And no limit to how much is matched (new cardmembers only).
 This is a great added bonus that increases your cash back in Year 1.

 - Automatic monthly reviews after eight months: Discover makes it easy for you to transition to an unsecured card with monthly reviews of your account starting after eight months.
 Reviews are based on responsible credit management across all of your credit cards and loans.